Phase boundaries and the Widom line from the Ruppeiner geometry of fluids: Introduction

 The infusion of geometric ideas in thermodynamics traces a long illustrious history.\cite{gibbs1948collected,caratheodory1909untersuchungen,hermann1973geometry,mrugala1978geometrical,mrugala1985submanifolds,weinhold1975metric,ruppeiner1979thermodynamics} In one sense, this is quite natural.
 Already, one can see intimations of geometry in determining the stability of thermodynamic states.
 Stability demands the convexity or concavity of fundamental-relation surfaces, depending on what thermodynamic potential is used.
 In the entropy representation, the entropy $S$ is given as a function of the extensive variables $x^i$, where $x^0=E$ (energy), $x^1=V$ (volume), etc. An equilibrium state on the hypersurface $S=S(x^i)$ is stable when the surface at that point is concave with respect to any direction on the hyperplane $(x^i)$.\cite{callen1985thermodynamics} This concavity of the entropy is encoded in its stability matrix, or its Hessian, $D^2 S$.
 The significance of a (proto-)geometric property, the concavity, in the thermodynamics of systems has motivated explorations of other geometric properties of thermodynamics that have broad physical significance.
 It remains a fascinating question just how much of thermodynamics can be viewed from the lens of geometry, and what applications are enabled by such a geometric viewpoint.

-One complication towards this goal is that a unique and/or natural metric to completely specify a ``thermodynamic geometry'' does not exist.
-Gibbs\cite{gibbs1948equilibrium} himself was already skeptical of existence of such a metric, as was Tisza\cite{tisza1966generalized}.
-As a result, different metrics for thermodynamic spaces have been proposed, each highlighting different aspects of thermodynamics.
+One complication towards this goal is that there is no unique or natural metric for thermodynamic geometry.
+Gibbs\cite{gibbs1948equilibrium} himself was already skeptical of the uniqueness of such a metric, as was Tisza\cite{tisza1966generalized}.
+Instead, different metrics for thermodynamic spaces have been proposed in the literature, depending on the application and on what aspects of thermodynamics one wishes to highlight.
 The earliest proposed metric appears to be that of Weinhold\cite{weinhold1975metric}, who defined it to be the Hessian of the internal energy $D^2 E$.
 Weinhold showed that the laws of thermodynamics can be restated as mathematical statements requiring the Weinhold metric to be Riemannian.
 Closely related to this, though coming from an entirely different motivation, is the Ruppeiner metric\cite{ruppeiner1979thermodynamics}.
 This metric is instead the negative Hessian of the entropy $-D^2 S$ whose interpretation is rooted in thermodynamic fluctuation theory.
 These two metrics were later shown\cite{salamon1984relation} to be conformal to each other through a factor of temperature: $D^2 E = T(-D^2 S)$.
 In this study, we focus on the Ruppeiner metric.